 It also may help to treat this down-payment-building investment account almost like a target-date fund, moving to safer investments as the time to make a home purchase draws nearer.
-Or you may wish to take a blended approach, investing a portion of your money in the market and putting the rest in a cash management account like SoFi Money®.
+Or you may wish to take a blended approach, investing a portion of your money in the market and putting the rest in a checking and savings account like SoFi Checking and Savings®.

 Certificate of Deposit:

 From time to time, certificates of deposit are mentioned as a possible place to hold money for a home purchase—and like any other strategy, they have their pros and cons.
 CDs are considered “safe” investments because they’re insured by the FDIC.

 They have a guaranteed interest rate, and investors won’t lose their principal unless they withdraw money from the account before the term is up.

 But to get a competitive interest rate, an investor typically must sign up for a longer term.
 CDs offer different term lengths that can range from months to decades.
 And a CD owner usually can’t keep adding more money over time the way a savings account owner or market investor can.